How to Adjust Your Attitude

 Choose to believe that you are in charge of your destiny and that achieving your dreams is still possible.
 You can choose to live with an attitude of hope, joy and positive expectancy.
 I happen to know that this is true because I’ve helped people do just that for over four decades.

-James Mapes is the creator of The Transformation Coach™ program and speaker.
-He is the best-selling author of Quantum Leap Thinking: An Owner’s Guide to the Mind and IMAINE THAT!: Igniting Your Brain for Creativity and Peak Performance.
+James Mapes is the best-selling author of Quantum Leap Thinking: An Owner’s Guide to the Mind and IMAGINE THAT!: Igniting Your Brain for Creativity and Peak Performance.